naviapps/create-nw-react-app/README.md

 ### `npm start` or `yarn start`

-Runs the app in development mode.<br>
+Runs the app in development mode.
-Open app and [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will automatically reload if you make changes to the code.<br>
 You will see the build errors and lint warnings in the console.